 Here’s where you can position yourself as the industry expert they’re seeking with content that helps them.
 Try doing some keyword research to figure out what types of content you should be creating for the middle of the funnel (MOFU) audiences — you can find out which search terms in your niche attract high volumes of traffic and create content around those queries later.

-This content can be presented in the form of an article, infographic or blog post on your website, or a comprehensive answer to a query posted by a lead on some public forum such as Quora.
+This content can be presented in the form of an article, using an infographic maker or blog post on your website, or a comprehensive answer to a query posted by a lead on some public forum such as Quora.

 Stage 3: Evaluation of Alternatives

 Following their information search — or sometimes running in concurrence with this process — leads start comparing the options that you might have presented before them in any of the above discussed consumable content formats.
 Again, the time spent in this stage will differ on the basis of the purchase being contemplated.

 For instance, if you’re running an accounting business, at this stage your leads would be comparing plans offered by different service providers.
 They might need resources like how to evaluate the landscape of accounting services (i.e. whether to hire a solo accountant, an agency, etc.), pricing guides (so they know what ballpark rates are), or how to choose an accountant.